rkm-r/CyberTelly/docs/User-Manual.md

 If you like you can customize and store your playlist then as described above.<br/>
-This procedure was successfully tested with a Megasat sat>ip server.
+This procedure was successfully tested with a Megasat Sat>IP server.

 <h3>TVHeadend Server HowTo:</h3>
 A TVHeadend server usually runs in the local network and serves as a source for streaming and recording live TV.<br/>